Gmarin10/Project-Basta/README.md

 # Project-Basta
-An algorithm that utilizes the Airtable API to match Basta Fellows to New Job Positions
+An algorithm that utilizes the Airtable API to match Basta Fellows to new job positions

 Expected Project Duration